-- To make recommendations, using the relevant documentation, to Special Cases Committee regarding suspension of enrolment for individual students.
+- To make recommendations, using the relevant documentation, to Special Cases Committee regarding leave of absence for individual students.

-Further guidance relating to academic appeals and hearings for students on taught programmes of study is available in Procedures for Students on Taught Programmes - Academic Appeals and Hearings.
+Further guidance relating to academic appeals for students on taught programmes of study is available in the Student Academic Appeals Procedure document.

-(a) Students wishing to exercise their right of appeal against a decision or recommendation reached by a Board or Studies or Board of Examiners must follow the Procedures for Students on Taught Programmes – Academic Appeals and Hearings.
+(b) Students wishing to exercise their right of appeal against a decision or recommendation reached by a Board of Studies, Board of Examiners or Exceptional Circumstances affecting Assessment Committee must follow the Student Academic Appeals Procedure.

-(b) In order for an appeal to be heard, there must be a prima facie case that the decision or recommendation concerned may be invalid.
-The Chair of a relevant sub-committee, acting on behalf of the Senate, will reach a decision on whether a prima facie case has been established.
-The procedure and timescale to be followed by the Chair is set out in the Procedures for Students on Taught Programmes – Academic Appeals and Hearings.
-Reasons will be stated where a decision not to hear an appeal is reached.
+(c) In order for the decision against which the appellant is appealing to be reconsidered, the Chair of SCC, a nominated member of Special Cases Committee or a nominated case officer, acting on behalf of the Senate, will reach a decision on whether or not grounds for appeal have been established.
+This may involve a call for further information from either the appellant or other party before a view is formed.
+The procedure and timescale to be followed by the Chair or their nominee is set out in the Student Academic Appeals Procedure document.
+Reasons will be stated where a decision that no grounds for appeal exist is reached.

-(c) Students may not appeal against the academic judgement of examiners.
+(d) Students may not appeal against the exercise of academic judgement.

-(e) Only a student about whom a decision has been made can lodge an appeal against that decision; appeals by third parties are not accepted.
+(f) Only a student about whom a decision has been made can lodge an appeal against that decision; appeals by third parties are not normally accepted.

 A student may appeal against the following decisions or recommendations reached by a Board of Studies or Board of Examiners: